hippo00/DBA-Education/public/markdown/BlueworksLive/SalesandBilling/Account/Account_New.md

 Common Problems and references

-1.An IBM internal or external client opens a case requesting a new Blueworks Live account.
+<p>1.An IBM internal or external client opens a case requesting a new Blueworks Live account.</p>